 The Mount Sinai Department of Neurology

-The Estelle and Daniel Maggin Department of Neurology at The Mount Sinai Medical Center is the oldest neurology department in the United States.
+The Estelle and Daniel Maggin Department of Neurology at The Mount Sinai Hospital is the oldest neurology department in the United States.
 Our inpatient neurology service opened in 1900 under the direction of Dr. Bernard Sachs, known for describing Tay-Sachs disease, and was the nation's first independent neurology service.
 Since then, the Department of Neurology has played a significant role in neurological research and treatment.

 The department's strengths span individualized patient care, including care centers of national prominence, and strong research leadership in neuroscience that is internationally recognized.
 The unique blend of individualized patient care and cutting-edge research is instrumental in the department's pursuit of improving outcomes in the treatment of Parkinson's disease, multiple sclerosis (MS), stroke, and other neurological disorders.